kokomo88/devcenter/source/docs/code-security.html.md

 # Every Build runs in a Virtual Machine

 To guarantee the security of your builds we use virtual machines for builds.
-**Every build runs in it's own virtual machine and we restore the whole virtual machine to a predefined state after the build finishes**, erasing every file your build uses and every change you make during your build.
+**Every build runs in its own virtual machine and we restore the whole virtual machine to a predefined state after the build finishes**, erasing every file your build uses and every change you make during your build.